penguininja/christmas/_songs/songs/i-want-a-hippopotamus-for-christmas.md

 When I open up my eyes
 To see my hippo hero standing there

-### Verse 2
+### Chorus
 I want a hippopotamus for Christmas
 Only a hippopotamus will do
-No crocodiles, or rhinoceroseses
+No crocodiles, or rhinoceroses
-I only like hippopotamuseses
+I only like hippopotamuses
 And hippopotamuses like me too

-### Verse 5
+### Verse 2
 I want a hippopotamus for Christmas
+A hippopotamus is all I want
+Mom says the hippo would eat me up but then
+Teacher says a hippo is a vegetarian

+I want a hippopotamus for Christmas
-The kind I saw this summer at the zoo
+The kind I saw this summer at the zoo.
-There's lots of room for him in our two car garage
+We got a car with room for two
+In our two-car garage.
 I'd feed him there and wash him there
-And give him his massage
+And give him his massage.

 ### Bridge 2
 I can see me now on Christmas morning